MEDIA

 The good news is that the database connector is also capable of exporting BLOBs for the database.
 That means when you run the migration-center database connector, all metadata is gathered automatically from the database including the content BLOB fields; in other words, it creates kind of a snapshot of the whole source database.

 The BLOB extraction enables the migration-center to scan any source database, again, may it be one of a legacy ECM system or not.
 It makes it possible to change the contents’ name for the import or even do format processing like PDF generation on the documents.
-In this way, you can get rid of old legacy systems in the way you need it.
+In this way, you can get rid of old legacy systems as you need.

 So do you have several different data silos in your company?
 Do you need to consolidate the data into one?
 That is exactly where migration-center excels.
 It has so many native source and target connectors for a variety of well-known content management systems out there and now finally a fully functional database connector.